-Eric never marched with the corps but he was first colour guard instructor for The Optimists.
-He did an excellent job as training the guard and he was held in high regard.
+Eric never marched with the corps but he was the first colour guard instructor for The Optimists.
+He did an excellent job of training the guard and he was held in high regard.
 Teaching drill was just one area of expertise.
 At one point Lorne had an idea for tenor drum mallets with wooden balls for heads.
 Eric was the one who manufactured these mallets and he and Lorne sold them to other corps.
 Eventually Ludwig saw the idea, liked what they saw and started manufacturing their own version of the mallets.

 Eric eventually moved to Rochester then, as he got older, to Florida.